GeoNode/geonode-importer/README.md

 - The XML file and the SLD file uploaded along with the GPKG are ignored
 - Every upload will create a new layer.
 There is no option for overwriting/skipping the existing layer
+- The number of the layer in the GPKG should be lower than the max_parallel_upload configuration
 ---

 ## Troubleshooting